StefanStefanovic94/task-board/README.md

 Before you start app <a href="https://StefanStefanovic94.github.io/deploy-task-board">here</a>, you can read below what app allows you to do.

-Application, that was built by atomic design in react framework.
+Application, that was built by atomic design with redux in react framework.

 The inspiration for this project came from jira, app used to manage the project.